syncfusion-content/javascript-docs/js/Grid/Columns.md

 ## Column Layout

 You can set the Grid's columns layout based on either Grid width or its columns width using [`columnLayout`](https://help.syncfusion.com/api/js/ejgrid#members:columnlayout "columnLayout") property of Grid.
-There are two ways to set the column layout, they are
+There are two ways to set the column layout, they are.

 1. Auto
 2. Fixed

 N> 1.
 For [`columnLayout`](https://help.syncfusion.com/api/js/ejgrid#members:columnlayout "columnLayout") property you can assign either `string` value ("fixed") or `enum` value (`ej.Grid.ColumnLayout.Fixed`).

 N> 2.
 Default [`columnLayout`](https://help.syncfusion.com/api/js/ejgrid#members:columnlayout "columnLayout") is `auto` which is set the columns layout based on the Grid's width.

 The following code example describes the above behavior.